golemfactory/golem-sdk-cli/README.md

 ## Contributing

 If you'd like to contribute to the project, you can fork the repository and create a Pull Request.
-Code contribution are warmly welcomed.
+Code contributions are warmly welcomed.

-Please make sure the code follows coding style as configured in `.eslintrc` and `.prettierrc`.
+Please make sure the code follows the coding style as configured in `.eslintrc` and `.prettierrc`.

 The Pull Request should describe what changes you've made, what's the purpose of them and how to use them.